oceanprotocol/docs/discover/faq.md

 <summary>Is it possible to sell models on Ocean Protocol?</summary>

 Yes, you can sell any type of data.
-Start learning about us here - https://docs.oceanprotocol.com/
+Start learning about us through the [documentation](https://docs.oceanprotocol.com/).

 </details>